applandorg/applandorg.github.io/code-gallery/_posts/2020-11-02-querying-appmap-data.md

 ## Data sources

-The examples uses AppMap data recorded from the tests for the open source application [Discourse](https://github.com/discourse/discourse), "A platform for community discussion".
+The examples use AppMap data recorded from the tests for the open source application [Discourse](https://github.com/discourse/discourse), "A platform for community discussion".
 The recordings were created using the [appmap-ruby](https://github.com/applandinc/appmap-ruby) client.
 Since the Discourse